almost always, people think like their friends & family do

 built on the premise that all people are created equal."

 Drain The Swamp - Hiding the Hypocrisy Who knew that it could be so simple, so easy?
-It's a slam-dunk.
 It was originally about vowing/promising to take on the 'elite power structure' in Washington (ie. Wall Street, The Clintons/Corporate Lobbyists etc.).
 Then it shifted to 'draining the swamp'; away from the power grid and towards removing/deporting those who supposedly threaten our livelihood/freedom (specifically immigrants) and no-one even flinched or questioned the switch.
 Tax breaks for the rich (corporations) while gutting health care and essential social programs.
 A crime of the century con, flawlessly executed and all in plain sight.
 It's chasing brown people out the back door, while crusty old white guys slip through the front (in broad daylight) and clean the living room out.
 It's about Kanye West visiting the Oval Office (dozens of reporters) and in an incoherent rant saying "when we make everything in China and not in America, we're cheating our country" while Trump listens, smiles and nods his head.
 The Trump Collection (fashion suits, shirts, ties & accessories) are all made in China.
 They know he's a sexual predator.
 They know he lies.
 They know his products are made in China and they know he colluded with the Russians.
 IT DOESN'T MATTER!